Understand your company's position and learn more about the options available

-If you have explored all the options provided by the Pay As You Grow scheme, including deferral of your Bounce Back Loan repayments, and still don’t believe your company is in a position to repay its Bounce Back Loan, you may be worried about how this will affect you personally.
+If you don’t believe your company is in a position to repay its Bounce Back Loan, you may be worried about how this will affect you personally.

-As previously stated, banks were given 100% security for lending through the Bounce Back Loan scheme.
-This means that you were not required to provide a personal guarantee, and if your company can't pay the Bounce Back Loan, the government will step in and ensure the bank receives payment for the money lent.
+Banks were given 100% security for lending by the government through the Bounce Back Loan scheme.
+This means that you were not required to provide a personal guarantee, and if your company can't pay the Bounce Back Loan and ultimately enters liquidation, the government will step in and ensure the bank receives payment for the money outstanding.

 Unless you have misused the Bounce Back Loan funds, you will not be held personally responsible for repaying the money owed.
 It must be stated, however, that your company cannot just declare that it cannot repay the Bounce Back Loan and have it repaid by the government.
 The government security on the loan will only take effect should your company enter a formal liquidation process.